rticommunity/rticonnextdds-logparser/MessageCodes.md

 The DataReader reached its maximum number of entries.
 The received sample cannot be added to the entity queue and it will be rejected.

 ### LP-12: No transport available to reach locator
 The participant hasn't any transport available to communicate with the given locator.
 This usually means that the participant has some transport disable and a remote host is announcing itself in these transports.
-This warning is expected for instance after disabling ShareMemory only in one application.
+This warning is expected for instance after disabling SharedMemory only in one application.
 More information available in the following Knowledge Base article [What does the "can't reach: locator" error message mean?](https://community.rti.com/kb/what-does-cant-reach-locator-error-message-mean)

 ### LP-20: The OS limits the receive socket buffer size from X to Y bytes